zen-fs/core/readme.md

-# BrowserFS
+# ZenFS

-BrowserFS is an in-browser file system that emulates the [Node JS file system API](http://nodejs.org/api/fs.html) and supports storing and retrieving files from various backends.
-BrowserFS also integrates nicely with other tools.
+ZenFS is an in-browser file system that emulates the [Node JS file system API](http://nodejs.org/api/fs.html) and supports storing and retrieving files from various backends.
+ZenFS also integrates nicely with other tools.

 ## Backends

-BrowserFS is highly extensible, and includes a few built-in backends:
+ZenFS is highly extensible, and includes a few built-in backends:

 -   `InMemory`: Stores files in-memory.
 It is a temporary file store that clears when the user navigates away.
 -   `Overlay`: Mount a read-only file system as read-write by overlaying a writable file system on top of it.
 Like Docker's overlayfs, it will only write changed files to the writable file system.